rob-metalinkage/cityrdf-bblocks-review/citygml-owl/README.md

 ### 2) Strict semantics

-Each property of the kind having more than one class in its domain is defined with `owl:unionOf` for its range and if necessary for its domain
+Each property of the kind having more than one class in its domain is defined with [owl:unionOf](https://www.w3.org/TR/owl-ref/#unionOf-def) for its range and if necessary for its domain:

 ```turtle
 common:boundary a owl:ObjectProperty ;